Medicaid Mistakes

 Ignoring Safe Harbors Created By Congress

-While making gifts can be an effective estate planning strategy, you should always consult with an expert attorney beforehand to make sure you understand the full consequences.
+While making gifts can be an effective estate planning strategy, you should always consult with an expert elder law attorney beforehand to make sure you understand the full consequences.
 Making large gifts can trigger tax and Medicaid issues that are difficult to resolve.

 Under state and federal law, transferring certain assets within 5 years of applying for Medicaid will trigger a penalty period and significantly delay benefits.
 The more money you transfer, the higher the penalty and waiting period.
 You should also be careful about transferring assets to family members who may not have your best interests at heart.